 On the road

 Obviously, tread life isn’t something we can pronounce ourselves on, having put a brand-new set of the Geolandar CV G058 tires into service with my Tucson only this spring.
 However, I can attest to the improvement in road grip we could feel, particularly in rainy weather.
 This applies both in city traffic and particularly on the highway.
-Our time spent on non-paved surfaces was limited, but when we did hit dirt roads the tires performed admirably, delivering traction and allowing for control that was more than reassuring.
-Again, the tires were brand-new, but still it’s clear that the new Geolandar performs according to the parameters Yokohama set when developing it.
+Our time spent on non-paved surfaces was limited, but when we hit dirt roads, the tires performed admirably, delivering traction and allowing for more than reassuring control.
+Again, the tires were brand-new, but still, it’s clear that the new Geolandar performs according to the parameters Yokohama set when developing it.

 The ride was also notably quieter than with the set of tires the SUV was rolling on before, though I should clarify here that that set was of winter tires, so the comparison is slightly apples-and-oranges.
 Still, a couple of day-long road trips convinced us that those who prioritize a quiet ride can do worse than choose this newest Yokohama all-seasons product.
 Handling of our vehicle also felt improved compared to the winter tires on it previously, with turn-ins and corners smoother and more confident than what we were used to from the same vehicle.

-On launch, Yokohama made the mid-range Geolandar CV G058 available in 33 sizes to fit most if not all crossovers, SUVs and minivans, and many light-duty trucks I should add, ranging from 16 inches to 20 inches, but it promised to add more sizes, so if you have a vehicle needing tires outside that range, we suggest you check with your tire outlet.
+On launch, Yokohama made the mid-range Geolandar CV G058 available in 33 sizes to fit most, if not all, crossovers, SUVs and minivans, and many light-duty trucks, I should add, ranging from 16 inches to 20 inches.
+Still, it promised to add more sizes, so if you have a vehicle needing tires outside that range, we suggest you check with your tire outlet.